semaphoreci/docs/docs/docs/using-semaphore/promotions.md

 :::

-## How to target promotions {#promotion}
+### How to target promotions {#promotion-target}

-Once you have created at least one environment, you can associate it with a [promotion](./pipelines#promotions).
+Once you have created at least one environment, you can associate it with a [promotion](#promotions).
 This creates a targeted promotion.

 ![Deployment target created](./img/deployment-target-created.jpg)